-ASPL Manual v 1.00
+ASPL User Manual v 1.00

 12-15

+Here is a script, envcompare.pl, that can demistify the setting of environment variables on different systems.
 The script envcompare.pl displays a visual comparison between the ENV (environment) across many UNIX host servers.
 The hosts must be ssh'able from where the script is run.
 The environment of each host is saved as a group represented by a set variable, then ASPL set operators are invoked to compare the ENV of the hosts.

--L- Listing.
+-LIS- Listing.
 12.15.1 [MAJOR WORDS][Script envcompare.pl]

 (raw text)